RallerenP/modsearchbot/README.md

 - [ ] Solve the problem of people accidentally replying to the bot
 - [ ] Provide links for manual search pages
 - [ ] Create docker image for easier deployment
+- [ ] Support for only posting NSFW links in NSFW posts

 ### Config